billkarsh/SpikeGLX/Markdown/UserManual.md

 1. `imec`: Imec probe data (operating over a custom Ethernet link).
 2. `nidq`: Whisper/NI-DAQ acquisition from USB peripherals or PCI cards.

-Imec probes read out to 384 channels of neural data and have a 16-line sync connector that's sampled (and recorded) at the neural data rate (30kHz).
+Imec probes read out up to 384 channels of neural data and have a 16-line sync connector that's sampled (and recorded) at the neural data rate (30kHz).

-The Whisper system can currently record up to 256 analog inputs (_near future: 512 analog + 16 digital_).
-Think of it as a supplement to the Imec stream that can be used to record from non-Imec probes and/or a large number of auxiliary experiment signals.
+An Nidq device (NI 6133 or 6366) can be used to record auxiliary, usually non-neural, experiment signals.
+These devices typically offer 8 analog and 8 digital channels.
+You can actually use two such devices if needed.

+The Whisper system is a 32X multiplexer add-on that plugs into an NI device, giving you 256 input channels.

 #### Stream Length

-To allow leisurely fetching of data from remote applications the streams are currently sized to hold the smaller of {30 seconds of data, 60% of your physical RAM}.
-If a 30 second history would be too large you will see a message in the Console window at run startup like:
-*"Stream length limited to 19 seconds."* This adjustment does not affect data acquisition.
+To allow fetching of peri-event context data the streams are sized to hold the smaller of {30 seconds of data, 60% of your physical RAM}.
+If a 30 second history would be too large you will see a message in the Console window at run startup like: *"Stream length limited to 19 seconds."*

 ### Channel Naming and Ordering